bootstrapworld/curriculum/lessons/ds-intro/langs/en-us/slides.md

 Here is an example of a table with one header row and two data rows:

 After the header, Pyret tables can have any number of @vocab{data rows}.
 Each data row has values for every column variable (nothing can be left empty!).
-A table can have any number of data rows, including _zero_.{font-size: 14pt}
+A table can have any number of data rows, including _zero_.{style="font-size: 14pt"}

 }